invertase/flutterfire_cli/README.md

 flutterfire configure --yes --project=<FIREBASE_PROJECT_ID> --app-display-name="My White Label App"
 ```

 This registers the apps as `My White Label App (ios)`, `My White Label App (android)`, and so on.
-It only affects apps that FlutterFire CLI creates - apps that already exist on the project are matched by bundle ID or package name as before, and are not renamed.
+It only affects apps that FlutterFire CLI creates: Android, iOS and macOS apps that already exist on the project are matched by their package name or bundle ID as before, and keep the name they have.

+Web and Windows are matched differently, because they have no package name or bundle ID.
+FlutterFire CLI looks for an app whose display name matches, and for web falls back to the first web app on the project.
+So on a project that already has a web app, `--app-display-name` reuses that app rather than creating a `My White Label App (web)` one; and on Windows it registers a new app rather than reusing the one named after your pubspec.
+Pass `--web-app-id` / `--windows-app-id` to pick an existing app explicitly.

 If you wish to be specific about which platforms you want to configure, use the `--platforms` flag: